 - Materials in poor condition or exhibiting signs of mold or mildew

 - Materials that contain highlighting, underlining, or annotations (unless annotations are of significant scholarly value)

 - Materials in outmoded formats (e.g. cassette tapes, VHS, etc.)

 - Materials that might cause the library to be liable for copyright infringement (e.g., copied audio and video recordings)

 Prospective donors should NOT send unsolicited items.
-They should, instead, first contact the Collection Development Librarian to speak about the usefulness of the proposed donation.
+They should, instead, first contact a Liaison Librarian to speak about the usefulness of the proposed donation.
 To help evaluate proposed donations, the Library may request that donors provide a list of materials.

 No monetary value will be placed on materials given to the library.
 No special conditions will be agreed for housing, retention, display or any other variation from normal library practice.
 The library’s selection and weeding principles apply to donated items in the same manner as they apply to purchased items.

 For more information, please contact us at firstname.lastname@example.org.